 How to get there

-Fremantle is just south of Perth and can be reached via a 25 minute train ride from Perth city centre, or a drive along Stirling Highway for just over half an hour.
+Fremantle is just south of Perth and can be reached via a 25-minute train ride from Perth city centre, or a drive along Stirling Highway for just over half an hour.

-Top things to do in Fremantle
+Things to do and top attractions in Fremantle

 Wander the Fremantle Markets